BIG-SA/BASH-Intro-2018/notes/1_bash.md

 ### Copy/Move/Rename (`cp` `mv`)

 When calling the commands to make or remove files/directories we provide one piece of information (argument) to the command which is the name of the object to create/remove.
-With the `cp` and `mv` (stands for copy and move repectively) commands, we now need to provide an additional peice of information (2 arguments).
+With the `cp` and `mv` (stands for copy and move respectively) commands, we now need to provide an additional piece of information (2 arguments).

 1. the *name of the object we want to copy/move*
 2. the *place in the file system to move the object to*